 If you want to give your phone to someone else, it might be a good idea to prevent them from opening your apps.
 WhatsApp, Gmail, and the image gallery can all contain private content that you may want to keep to yourself.
 But fear not - you can protect sensitive information from prying eyes and still hand over your smartphone with app locks.

 The Play Store is packed with apps that can be used to block apps.
 The search term ‘app lock’ will deliver dozens of results.
-We chose two examples that won’t require too many permissions from you.
-We took a closer look at the following two apps:
+We chose an example that won’t require too many permissions from you.

 Let’s start with a warning: app lock apps aren’t real protection against curious people, if they're clever enough!
 They are often not even able to completely hide the last viewed content in an app; the most recent messages can be quickly seen before the code entry appears.